ddev/ddev/docs/content/users/quickstart.md

     ddev composer create roots/bedrock
     ```

-    Update the `.env` file in the project root for Bedrock’s WordPress configuration convention:
+    Rename the file `.env.example` to `.env` in the project root and make the following adjustments:

     ```
     DB_NAME=db